 State of Alaska's Emergency Planning Section

-DHS&EM Planners are engaged in emergency planning efforts via two teams:
+DHS&EM Planners are engaged in emergency planning efforts via three teams:

-Community and Infrastructure Protection Planning and Hazard Mitigation.
+Community Planning, Hazard Mitigation, and Community Resiliency.
 The program section manager is Kim Stuart @ 428-7020.